Tera-bytes/CTF-s-solutions/PACTF_2019/How'd_I_Get_Hacked/README.md

 **E2 80 AE** 7B 66 64 70 2E 65 78 65 **E2 80 AC** ( â€®{fdp.exeâ€¬),

 which means what will appear in a text editor won't be "{fdp.exe", but instead exe.pdf.
-This definitely lures you, as you will think you are dealing with a pdf file (flag{qdolctmyexe.pdf}), wheras it's in reality an executable (flag{qdolctmy{fdp.exe).
+This definitely lures you, as you will think you are dealing with a pdf file (flag{qdolctmyexe.pdf}), whereas it's in reality an executable (flag{qdolctmy{fdp.exe).

 That was the principle used to build this task.